mutms/.github/profile/README.md

 Releases are synchronised with official Moodle releases, ensuring security fixes and new features are available without delay.
 Plugin version numbers follow Moodle's own versioning scheme.
 Documentation is available at [docs.mutms.org](https://docs.mutms.org/).

 ## Contributing
 Contributions are welcome — bug reports, fixes, and improvements via GitHub Issues and pull requests.
-Feedback can also be left in the Moodle plugins database for those who prefer not to create a GitHub account.

 Because MuTMS is standard Moodle plugin code published under GPL-3.0, any Moodle administrator, developer, or Moodle Partner familiar with the platform can provide support, maintenance, and customisation without any dependency on the MuTMS project itself.